PySymGym/PySymGym/README.md

 As far as we use Json-based format to transfer data between server and agent, together with Json-based game maps description, our gym can be used to train networks using different symbolic execution engines.

 ## Install

-This repository contains submodules, so use the following command to get sources locally.
 ```sh
 git clone https://github.com/gsvgit/PySymGym.git
 git submodule update --init --recursive
 ```

 Build Symbolic Virtual Machines ([V#](https://github.com/VSharp-team/VSharp) and [usvm](https://github.com/UnitTestBot/usvm)) and methods for training.
 To do this step you need dotnet7, cmake, clang and maven to be installed.

 ```bash
 cd ./PySymGym
 make build_SVMs build_maps
 ```

 Create & activate virtual environment:

 ```bash
 python3 -m pip install virtualenv
 python3 -m virtualenv .env